Mike Miller (golfer)

 Michael John Miller (born 22 April 1951) is a Scottish professional golfer.

+Career

-Miller was born in Lenzie, East Dunbartonshire, near Glasgow.
-He turned professional in 1978 at a relatively late age, and was the European Tour's Sir Henry Cotton Rookie of the Year in 1979.
+In 1951, Miller was born in Lenzie, East Dunbartonshire, near Glasgow, Scotland.
+In 1978, he turned professional at the relatively late age of 27.
+He was the European Tour's Sir Henry Cotton Rookie of the Year in 1979.
 That year he lost a playoff to Mark James at the Welsh Golf Classic.

-He never came closer than that to winning a European Tour event, though he finished second in the 1983 Kronenbourg Open.
-His best ranking on the European Tour Order of Merit was forty-seventh in 1981.
-However he has won several professional tournaments, including one each on the Challenge Tour and the European Seniors Tour, which he joined in 2001.
+For the remainder of his career, however, he never came closer than that to winning a European Tour event.
+However, he finished second at the 1983 Kronenbourg Open.
+His best ranking on the European Tour Order of Merit was 47th in 1981.

+However, Miller he has won several professional tournaments, including one each on the Challenge Tour and the European Seniors Tour, which he joined in 2001.